ibbu10/Utilizing-Convolutional-Neural-Networks-for-Image-Classification-and-Securing-Mobility-of-People/README.md

 This is code to paper Utilizing Convolutional Neural Networks for Image Classification and Securing Mobility of People with Physical and Mental Disabilities in Cloud Systems, By Ismail Hababeh, [Ibrahim Mahameed](https://github.com/ibbu10), Abdelhadi Abdelhadi and Ahmad Barghash.

+If you want to use what's provided here, please cite our paper.

 # Abstract of our Paper
 Image recognition is widely used for detecting human obstructions and identifying people with disabilities.
 The accuracy of identifying images of handicapped people is powered by the image